BartoszCichecki/LenovoLegionToolkit/README.md

 ## Contribution

 I appreciate any feedback that you have, so please do not hesitate to report issues.
-PRs are also welcome!
+Pull Requests are also welcome, but make sure to check out [CONTRIBUTING.md](CONTRIBUTING.md) first!

 #### Translation

-Lenovo Legion Toolkit is in the process of getting translations for more languages.
-For now please hold with creating PRs, because a process is being put in place for making the translation process more streamlined.
+Crowdin has been selected as the tool for handling translations.
+If you want to contribute, go to https://crowdin.com/project/llt and request access.

 #### Bugs